 The Physical, Psychological & Financial Impact of a Serious Injury

 The physical impact of a serious injury is evident.
 The victim may experience a great deal of pain and may require immediate medical care as well as face a short or long-term disability.
 But what about the psychological and financial impact?
 A victim may also suffer from lasting emotional trauma and may face a lifetime of medical care.
+A brain injury attorney can often secure adequate compensation to help you recover from these injuries.
 The financial impact of a catastrophic injury may be substantial due to medical bills, lost earnings, loss of future earnings and the need for continued medical care or even in-home monitoring, treatment or care.

 Napoli Shkolnik, PLLC represents victims of catastrophic personal injuries caused by another’s negligence or intentional wrongdoing.
 We also handle workers’ compensation claims for those catastrophically injured in work-related accidents and can assist the disabled in seeking Social Security Disability Insurance benefits if a serious injury has left them disabled and no longer able to work.
 Contact an injury lawyer today to find out how we can provide you with professional, personalized counsel.